-The zoning enforcement officer may reduce the minimum standards for residential properties within ECD target areas as specified in Section 23.28.
+The zoning enforcement officer may reduce the minimum standards for residential properties within ECD target areas as specified in Section 23.27.07.

-(Added May 29, 2001, ZA01-05-01)

 Chapter 10 R-2A AND R-2—TWO-FAMILY RESIDENTIAL DISTRICT

 Section 10.01.
 Intent.

 R-2A and R-2 Two-Family Residential Districts are designed to accommodate increased density of development (medium density) by decreasing lot size requirements, and allowing two-family dwellings (duplexes).
 Medium density multifamily developments and uses designed to serve primarily the governmental, educational, religious, recreational, and other immediate needs of this district are allowed as conditional uses, subject to requirements necessary to preserve and protect their medium density residential character.